ParallelProductions/Spongebob_Resurrected_Remake/README.md

 But it was a game i really enjoyed as a kid so i figured why not try to remake it.

 I OWN NONE OF THE ASSETS USED IN THIS PROJECT!
 ALL ASSETS EITHER BELONG TO THQ, THQ NORDIC, OR ARE FOUND ONLINE FOR FREE!
-Project Files will be avalible once its complete or when im just dont with it.
+Project Files will be avalible once its complete or when im just done with it.

 Download From Tags.
 Feel Free to leave issues or any suggestions.
 If you leave suggestion just make sure you include what you thing should be replaced or changed.